angrbrd/zombie-challenge/README.md

 ## Installation

-Clone this repository with the following command
+Clone this repository with the following command:

 	git clone git@github.com:angrbrd/zombie-challenge.git

-Install the NPM dependencies
+Install the NPM dependencies:

 	cd zombie-challenge
 	npm install

+## Running the Game

-Run the game
+Run the game with the following command:

 	node zombie_challenge.js

-** Try to stay alive!
-Good luck! **
+**Try to stay alive!
+Good luck!**